• Prisma Header March 2023

 • My kids are completely wiped out afterward because it’s super exhausting

-If you haven’t tried one of these, I’ve put together a list for you so you can try them all as well!
+If you haven’t tried one of these, I’ve compiled a list for you so you can try them all too!
 I’ve noted the differences between the places to help you out in choosing your adventure.
 I’ve been to all of the places listed below so these are firsthand reviews and comments.
-Most are open all summer through September, depending on weather.
+Most are open all summer through September, depending on the weather.

 Splash Island